dannydk6/realEstateMgmt/README.md

 7. as a user, I can view my daily current and past progress based on my goal.
 8. as a user, I can view a graph plotting my water consumption per day over time.

-## Research Topics
+## External Libraries

-* (5 points) Integrate user authentication
+* Integrate user authentication
-    * I'm going to be using passport for user authentication
+    * Uses passport for user authentication
     * User can have a way of accessing his/her own data store for water consumption
-* (2 points) Bootstrap
+* Bootstrap
-    * Will use Bootstrap for a better and sleeker design.
+    * Bootstrap for a better and sleeker design.
-* (1 point) Charts.js
+* Charts.js
     * Allows creation of charts with an easy API.
 The chart graphs water consumption per day over time.

-8 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)